Pregnancy & Alcohol Cessation Toolkit

 2.4 Fetal Alcohol Spectrum Disorders

 4.1 The motivational interview and implementation of motivational interview strategies

 For inquiries contact firstname.lastname@example.org or phone Alcohol Healthwatch +64 9 5207037.

 Certificate of Completion

-Health professionals who require a certificate of completion can request this on completion of the modules.
+Health professionals who require a certificate of completion can request this on completion of the modules and their evaluation.
 At the end of each module there are two short evaluation questionnaires that can be completed and returned electronically, by mail or by fax.
-A certificate will be issued following receipt of all completed questionnaires (please note the certificates are not issued automatically).
+A certificate will be issued following receipt of all eight completed questionnaires (please note that certificates are not issued automatically).
 A certificate may be eligible for professional development points for those registered in the fields of Midwifery, General Practice or Addictions.